 Clermont: From Colonial to Queen Anne and Back Again

-Whether architectural innovation is naturally at a low ebb during times of war, attachment to the home where she and her husband raised their ten children was overwhelmingly strong, or perhaps the indomitable Margaret wanted to thumb her nose at the enemy, demonstrating just how resilient she and the nascent country were, the new mansion built on the foundations and charred walls of the old was by all accounts a strikingly similar, if not an exact replica of the original.
+Despite entreaties by her family to wait until the war was over, the reconstructed house was habitable by 1781.
+Whether architectural innovation was at a low ebb during wartime, the attachment to the home where she and her husband raised their ten children was overwhelmingly strong, or perhaps even the formidable Margaret wanted to thumb her nose at the enemy, demonstrating just how resilient she and the nascent country were.
+For whatever reason, the new mansion which rose upon the foundations and charred walls of the old was by all accounts strikingly similar, if not an exact replica of the original.

-By 1805 a one-story wing had been added to the north side of the mansion.
-In the 1840’s a flanking one to the south had appeared as well a shallow piazza running across the river façade.
-With its first floor windows cut down the meet the porch floor, Clermont presented a more horizontal, symmetrical, if somewhat chaste presence to the world over the next several decades.
+Combined with shallow piazza was extended across the river façade of the house, and the first floor windows cut down the meet the porch floor, Clermont presented a more horizontal, symmetrical, if somewhat chaste presence to the world over the next several decades.

-John Henry opted for something a bit different.
-Perhaps to remind people of Clermont’s role as one of the historical center of Livingston Manor, he instead added a striking, chateauesque style roof to the mansion.
-Generally associated with larger, more palatial buildings, it dramatically increased Clermont’s height, creating a much more imposing building.
+John Henry opted for something a bit different however.
+Perhaps to remind people of Clermont’s role as the historic center of Livingston Manor, he added a striking, chateauesque style roof, generally associated with larger, more palatial buildings, atop the mansion.
+It dramatically increased Clermont’s height, creating a much more imposing silhouette.

 Things took a decidedly different turn after John Henry’s third marriage to his distant cousin Alice Delafield Clarkson.